SCF-org/scf/README.md

 ### recover

-Recover lost deployment state from AWS resources.
+Recover lost deployment state from AWS resources (Enhanced in v0.5.0).

 If you accidentally delete the `.deploy/state.json` file, you can recover it from AWS resource tags.